pivotal/docs-platform-automation/docs/concepts/upgrade.md

    set for the state file resource.

 1. **Manual recovery**.
-The VM can always be recovered manually by deploying the Ops Manager OVA, raw, or yml from Tanzu Network.
+The VM can always be recovered manually by deploying the Tanzu Operations Manager OVA, raw, or yml from Tanzu Network.

 Below is a list of common errors when running `upgrade-opsman`.

-- **Error: The Ops Manager API is inaccessible.**
+- **Error: The Tanzu Operations Manager API is inaccessible.**
   Rerun the [`upgrade-opsman`][upgrade-opsman] task.
-The task will assume that the Ops Manager VM is not created, and will run the [`create-vm`][create-vm] and [`import-installation`][import-installation] tasks.
+The task will assume that the Tanzu Operations Manager VM is not created, and will run the [`create-vm`][create-vm] and [`import-installation`][import-installation] tasks.